Table of Contents

 Many professionals believe a creative resume will improve their employment success rate.
 However, unless you’re working in a creative industry, for example, as a graphic designer, digital artist, or video editor, this is a misconception.
 Format your resume with a simple, structured, and easy-to-read layout to directly showcase the skills, experience, and education you can bring to the table.

 Using a simple format also increases your likelihood of passing an ATS screening.
-ATS struggle to parse information arranged in tables and columns, and incorporating images, icons, and graphs can also decrease the readability of your resume.
+ATS struggles to parse information arranged in tables and columns, and incorporating images, icons, and graphs can also decrease the readability of your resume.
 Remember, the essence of your resume should be its content, not its aesthetics.

 Here are some formatting tips to keep in mind: